-3 hours lecture per week Prerequisite(s): Qualification for ENG 100 or ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course Comment: Students will complete one hour of lab per week outside of class time.
+Prerequisite(s): Qualification for ENG 100 or ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course.

 ECON 130 focuses on the price system and market structures; theory of consumer behavior and market demand; production costs and the theory of the firm under competition, monopoly, oligopoly, and monopolistic competition; social costs, ecology, and externalities; public policy and income distribution; conservation and energy; food and the agricultural sector; and fundamentals of international economics.
 Emphasis will be placed on writing, problem-solving, critical thinking, and abstract reasoning.
-Students must fulfill one hour of lab work per week.